 A freestanding deck is a self-supporting deck structure built independently from a house wall ledger board attachment.
 Some freestanding decks stand alone in an open area.
 Above-ground pool decks are often built freestanding in this fashion.

 Some decks can't be attached directly to the house using ledger boards because of a house cantilever or a brick veneer.
-In other cases such as stuccoed houses many builders prefer to build a free standing deck to avoid the mess and difficulty of cutting and flashing stucco.
-Some older houses may be built with uncertain wall construction that may not be strong enought to support a deck addition.
-These decks can be built free standing using an additional beam and posts situated next to the house wall.
+In other cases, such as stuccoed houses, many builders prefer to build a freestanding deck to avoid the mess and difficulty of cutting and flashing stucco.
+Some older houses may be built with uncertain wall construction that may not be strong enough to support a deck addition.
+These decks can be built freestanding using an additional beam and posts situated next to the house wall.
 It is important that these frost footings are installed on top of compacted soil to prevent them from sinking.
 Many new houses have unsettled soil surrounding the house foundation that was backfilled during construction.
 You may be required to install these footings below the house foundation.